embriand/rockband-pwa/README.md

 > ionic serve

 ## Usage
-When above processes are finished, a browser will open on "http://localhost:8100/"
+When above processes are finished and Docker running

+Go to http://localhost:8100/ to see the project running.

+Go to http://localhost:8080/ to manage the database, see https://gitlab.com/mozzy/rock-band for more information.

+Go to http://localhost:9000/documentation to access the API route documentation, see https://gitlab.com/mozzy/rock-band for more information.